Beckhoff-USA-Community/AutoDeployPCviaScript-main/README.md

 Log everything the script did along the way

 # How to get support
-Read the .txt instructions text file inside the script filder.
+Read the .txt instructions text file inside the script folder.